-Woman caught trying to light explosive device in Walmart
+Police: Woman tried to light explosive device in Walmart

 Investigators said Stallard spit at deputies as she was being loaded into a patrol car.

 “This woman had all the supplies she needed to cause mass destruction at her disposal.
-Had it not been for an alert off-duty law enforcement officer and a watchful security staff at Walmart, she may have followed through with her plans to cause an explosion inside the store,” Sheriff Chad Chronister said in a news release.
+Had it not been for an alert off-duty law enforcement officer and watchful security staff at Walmart, she may have followed through with her plans to cause an explosion inside the store,” Sheriff Chad Chronister said in a news release.

 Stallard remained in the Hillsborough County Jail on Tuesday.
-An attorney is not listed on jail records.
+An attorney was not listed on jail records.